kolinger/ftp-deploy/readme.md

 Then it compares local tree and hashes to content of this index file.
 When mismatch is found then file is queued for upload or deletion.
 After uploading/deletion new index is created and uploaded to remote as `.deployment-index`.
-This mean we don't have idea of what is actually on remote server.
+This means we don't have idea of what is actually on remote server.
 Everything is based on contents of index (`.deployment-index` file).

 This mechanism creates bunch of limitations but any other mechanism will need to scan remote tree and